-- 70. The Nazir shall maintain for the jurisdiction for which he is the proper officer for service of processes (1) a list of villages within '[eight kilometers] radius of his office, (2) a list of villages outside such' [eight kilometers] radius. - 71.
-Process for service at places within' [eight kilometers] radius shall be sent out every working day

-- 72. The Nazir shall divide the area outside '[eight kilometers] radius into beats and shall make the best arrangement possible for the prompt service of process of each beat. - 73.
+- 70. The Nazir shall maintain for the jurisdiction for which he is the proper officer for service of processes (1) a list of villages within '[eight kilometers] radius of his office, (2) a list of villages outside such [eight kilometers] radius. - 71.
+Process for service at places within' [eight kilometers] radius shall be sent out every working day and should ordinarily be returned either next day or on the day following. - 72.
+The Nazir shall divide the area outside '[eight kilometers] radius into beats and shall make the best arrangement possible for the prompt service of process of each beat. - 73.
 The Nazir is responsible that processes to be served in the same beat are as far as practicable made over for service to one peon provided that the number of processes so made over must not be unusually large. - 74.
 In making over any process for service the Nazir will fix a returnable date within which it must be returned to office by the process-server after execution. - 75.
-The following processes may be executed by special peons(1) Warrant of arrest. ' - (2) Warrant of attachment of movables. - (3) Any process respecting which there is such a direction by the Court.
+The following processes may be executed by special peons - (1) Warrant of arrest. - (2) Warrant of attachment of movables. - (3) Any process respecting which there is such a direction by the Court.